AndrewAnnex/SpiceyPy/docs/index.rst

 SPICE provides access and tools to interact with  planetary and spacecraft ephemeris and ancillary engineering information.
 Please visit the NAIF website for more details about SPICE.

-*IMPORTANT*: I have no current affiliation with NASA, NAIF, or JPL.
-The code is provided "as is", use at your own risk.
+*IMPORTANT*: The code is provided "as is", use at your own risk.

 Citing SpiceyPy
 ---------------